 UW's First Pocock Shell

 The accomplishments of Conibear and the Pococks have been amply recorded elsewhere.
 It is enough to say here that Conibear soon scraped up enough money for a single eight-oared shell.
 Late in 1912 Dick and his father, Aaron "Fred" Pocock, who had come from England to help built the illusory 12 shells promised by Conibear, came to Seattle to build the one.
-It was called Rodgers, in recognition of the local candy company that paid for most of it.
+It was called Rogers, in recognition of the local candy company that paid for most of it.

 The Poughkeepsie Regatta